HaotianLu/Facial_Expression_Recognition/README.md

 ### ** To quickly overview the whole project and results, go to "doc" folder and look for "Presentation Slides.pdf", which is the one I used to give a speech about this project.

-### ** To rerun the codes and examine all the details, go to "doc" folder and run "Main.R".
+### ** To rerun the codes and examine all the details, go to "doc" folder and run "Main.Rmd".

 + Project summary: